Karpathy for Finance & Ops

 "You can outsource your thinking but you can't outsource your understanding."

 A controller signs the rep letter.
 An auditor signs the opinion.
 A CFO stands behind the board materials.
-The buck stops with a human, and that does not change because there's an LLM in the workflow now.
+The buck stops with a human.
+An LLM in the workflow doesn't change that.
 What's changing is how much else our teams can accomplish with the right compounding AI system.